nicos68/simple-homemanager/06-explain-home-nix.md

 where the top level attributes are just values that are used for configuration, like we have here.
-The other is separating out the top level attributes into a new attribute set assigned to `config`, and then providing some `options` definitions that are can be used to modify the module as a whole.
+The other is separating out the top level attributes into a new attribute set assigned to `config`, and then providing some `options` definitions that can be used to modify the module as a whole.
 The majority of the modules you write will probably be the second way, which we'll get to, but I wanted to show this first way because it's simpler and now you'll recognize it if you see it in the wild instead of wondering where `config` is.